This post may contain Affiliate Links. Please see my Disclaimer for more details.

 - Cold butter helps make fluffy biscuits.
 Melted butter in buttermilk biscuits saves time but produces an inferior biscuit.

-- Try adding ½ teaspoon of black pepper for a more savory biscuit; perfect for dinner time.
+- Try adding ½ teaspoon of black pepper or garlic powder for a more savory biscuit; perfect for dinner time.

 - Try baking your biscuits in a cast iron skillet.